njsmith/posy/pybi/README.md

 because the Python environment knows which install scheme it's using, so it can just put things in the right places to start with.

-Similar to wheels, the directory `{distribution}-{version}.dist-info/` must exist, and must contain:
+Similar to wheels, a top-level directory `pybi-info/` must exist.
+(Rationale: `pybi-info` vs `dist-info` makes sure that tools don't get confused about which kind of metadata they're looking at; leaving off the `{name}-{version}` part is fine only one pybi can be installed into a given directory.)
+It must contain:

 * `.../METADATA`: In the same format as described in the current core metadata spec, except that the following keys are forbidden because